SnakeSolid/java-dbunit-generator/README.md

   style: BOLD # Font style: PLAIN, BOLD, ITALIC or BOLD_ITALIC
   size: 14 # Font size in pixels

+# Behavior if query has no comment with table name.
+Possible values: TEMPLATE or ERROR (default).
+# * ERROR - queries with out table name are not allowed.
+# * TEMPLATE - queries without table name used as templates.
+noTableMode: ERROR

 # If defined this table name will be used to use query as template.
 templateTableName: "*"